-The Montparnasse Cemetery in the 14th arrondissement of Paris is the second largest operating cemetery of the French capital.
-The 45 acre landscaped funeral park is like an open-air museum as many graves have been listed as Historic Monuments.
+The Montparnasse Cemetery in the 14th arrondissement of Paris is the second-largest operating cemetery of the French capital.
+The 45 acres landscaped funeral park is like an open-air museum as many graves have been listed as Historic Monuments.
 In the shadow of the Montparnasse Tower are the burial places of Jean-Paul Sartre, Simone de Beauvoir, Frédéric Auguste Bartholdi and Serge Gainsbourg.

 Montparnasse cemetery: a bit of history

 Imagine the district of Montparnasse without the cemetery and the hustle and bustle of the railway district.
 Back in the Middle Ages, the hill of Parnassus (Mont Parnasse) was situated outside the city limits.
 The site of the cemetery was used by market gardeners and occupied by three farms.

 On your visit to the cemetery, notice the old windmill at the western corner.
 Dating from the 14th or 15th century, it has since lost its sails.
 The gristmill (Tour du Moulin or Moulin de la Charité) produced flour and is today one of the last surviving windmills in Paris (see the windmills of Montmartre).

 In the 17th century, the land was used as a private burial place for the order of the Brothers Hospitallers of Saint John of God.

 At the beginning of the 19th century, Nicolas Frochot, Prefect of Paris, bought the land for the City of Paris in order to create a large cemetery.

 The Montparnasse cemetery was created in 1824 to serve the southern districts of the French capital.
 Known as the Cimetière du Midi, the cemetery was located outside Paris.